liujingbreak/dr-comp-package-poc/src/internal/compile/templateBuilder/README.md

 Template Builder
 =========
-> Swig is no longer maintained by it original owner, you'd better choose another server side template engine like Handlerbars.
+> Swig is out of maintainance, you'd better choose another server side template engine like Handlerbars.

+> We replaced swig with [swig-templates](https://www.npmjs.com/package/swig-templates) as its successor.

 Under the hood, this is just a transform plugin for Browserify.